leonfoks/coretran/README.md

 If you work in Linux you should be well versed in installing packages on your system.
 At the time of writing this I am running on Ubuntu 16.04 LTS.

 #### * Mac
 On a Mac, I use Brew to manage my libraries/programs.
-So type "brew install gfortran" and you should be golden.
+So type "brew install gcc" and you should be golden.

 #### * Windows
 Windows is a little trickier but it is still easy!
 The easiest way I have found is to use [MinGW](http://mingw-w64.org/doku.php).
 There is a good tutorial on installing mingw [here](https://computingabdn.com/softech/mingw-howto-install-gcc-for-windows/).
 I will summarize below.